vaccovecrana/gitflow-oss-java-slim/gs-docs/03-gradle-features/index.md

 The `internal` parameter will only have effect when `publish` is true, and will determine if the compiled artifacts will get published to your organization's internal Maven repository, or any repositories you configured for public `SNAPSHOT` and `RELEASE` access (like Sonatype's OSS servers).

 `addJ8Spec()` will add [j8spec](https://j8spec.github.io/) to your `testImplementation` class path.

-`addPmd()` will apply PMD code quality checks based on the rule set defined by the Org config used by the Gradle project.

 `addClasspathHell()` will apply the [Class path Hell Gradle plugin](https://github.com/vaccovecrana/classpath-hell-gradle-plugin).